A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 Due diligence

-Since your provider’s risk is your risk too, thorough due diligence on third-party service providers is required to assess risk profiles and resilience capabilities.
+Financial institutions must conduct thorough due diligence on third-party service providers to assess their risk profiles and resilience capabilities, as third-party risks directly impact the institution’s operational resilience.

 Contractual agreements